ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservers.md

    You can also add the provisioned resources to the {{site.data.keyword.cloud_notm}} estimate tool, by clicking **Add to estimate**.
 This is useful if you want to estimate the price of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider to purchase.

-## Results after you add ESXi servers to vCenter Server single-zone instances
+## Results after you add ESXi servers to vCenter Server instances
 {: #vc_addingservers-results}

 1. You might experience a slight delay on the console while the instance status changes from **Ready to use** to **Modifying**.
 Allow the operation to complete before you make more changes to the instance.